CHP RADIO SYSTEMS

 15 Motorola FMT-25V 25 Watts

 It can be seen that the most common transmitter in use in 1945 was the Motorola FMT-30D, and the FMT-25V series.
+The purchase of radio equipment would increase dramatically after the war and would include GE equipment for the cars and Avia equipment for the motorcycles.

 Throughout its history the CHP has always experimented with new technology.
 Some of it gets adopted quickly while others are ahead of their time by decades.
 Shown below is one of the earliest experiments with a "dash camera," believed to be from the late 1930's, from a magazine article.
 I don't have the name or the issue date.